 Once you hit your late 20s, it can feel like literally everyone you know is getting engaged.
 Your social calendar inevitably fills up with countless engagement celebrations, bridal showers, bachelorette parties, and wedding weekends.
 And because so many other people are doing it, it's only natural to feel like you should be considering marriage, too.
 But what if you're not sure if you're ready?
 Or what if it's just not for you?

 No matter how awesome your relationship is, it’s normal (and advisable) to think carefully about whether or not you’re really prepared to take the next step and walk down the aisle with your S.O.
-After all, you ideally want this thing to last forever, right?
+After all, you want this thing to last forever, right?
 Luckily, there are some pretty clear signs that you’re either primed to commit to a lifetime together or that you should hold off for a while.
 Family life with a partner can bring joy to your life but even a healthy marriage can be stressful.

 You Can Confidently Say You Know Yourself

 Ask yourself Do I feel settled in my own life and truly know who I am as a person?
 If the answer is yes or pretty close, then you’re good to go, says Kimberly Hershenson, LMSW, a therapist who works with couples in NYC.
 “Feeling secure with one’s self leads to more security in marriage,” she explains.
 “If it takes until later in life to achieve this, that is okay.
 But a successful marriage is more likely if both partners feel secure independently and are able to work as a team moving forward.”

 You’ve Dated Past the Honeymoon Phase